 This is an area of much debate amongst our team!

 A stage design that is low can be good because those in the audience feel closer to the presenter or performer.
 However, people sitting behind other audience members may not be able to see all of the presenter/performer which could undermine some of the content or show that they are delivering.

 A stage that is high (up to 6’) can be good because people at the rear of the audience are likely to be able to see everything that is on it.
 However audience members at the front of the crowd may have to look directly up to see what is happening onstage.
 Indeed being seated close to a high stage may mean the only view you have is of the stage fascia.

 A very high stage (over 6’) is ideal for a large standing crowd with a deep area between the stage edge and audience.
 However it is not good for shorter people standing at the front or if the stage has a smaller gap between itself and the front of the audience.

 Choosing your stage height

-It is vital that all stage heights are considered with a balanced view.
+It is vital that all stage designs and heights are considered with a balanced view.
 Things to consider are:

 For shows where untrained or potentially intoxicated people may need to be onstage (such as an awards show!) it is advisable to make the stage lower to reduce risk.
 The other approach that can be taken in this situation is to give the stage additional depth such that the people onstage are less likely to go near the edge.